BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_4_Lightning_Network_Review.md

 # 19.4: Expanding the Lightning Network

-> :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
-It is not yet ready for learning.
+> :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
+Caveat reader.

 These two chapters have covered just a few of the most important activities with Lightning.
 There's lots more that can be done, and lots of variety possible.
 What follows are some pointers forward.

-## Using c-lightning Plugins
+## Use c-lightning Plugins

 c-lightning is a lightweight, highly customizable, and standard compliant implementation of the Lightning Network protocol.
 It extends it functionality using Plugins.
 Mainly, these are subprocesses that are initiated by the `lightningd` daemon and can interact with `lightningd` in a variety of ways: